hhuebert/sobotify/README.md

 * Download the current version of sobotify here : https://github.com/hhuebert/sobotify/archive/refs/heads/main.zip

 * Unzip the sobotify-main.zip file
-* Copy the unpacked sobotify-main folder to a permanent location (i.e. where it can stay, as this will be the installatione location), for example copy it to your home directory, such as C:\Users\MyName\sobotify-main
+* Copy the unpacked sobotify-main folder to a permanent location (i.e. where it can stay, as this will be the installation folder), for example copy it to your home directory, such as C:\Users\MyName\sobotify-main
-* go into the sobotify top folder
+* go into the sobotify top folder (sobotify-main\sobotify)
 * double click the file

       install.bat